 Predominantly social research for the last 15 years since starting training for counselling/psychotherapy and Victim Support - covering all serious crime, also working with children/young people, without parental permission when necessary.

-Enhanced CRB clearance for social research, counselling/psychotherapy, Victim/Witness Support, rape and sexual abuse support services, hospice work with patients and relatives (pre/post bereavement), young people in school/excluded as well as offenders in the community/secure settings.
+Enhanced CRB clearance for social research, counselling/psychotherapy, community mediation, Victim/Witness Support, rape and sexual abuse support services, hospice work with patients and relatives (pre/post bereavement), young people in school/excluded as well as offenders in the community/secure settings.

 Also a member of BACP (British Association of Counselling and Psychotherapy) and CPN (Counselling in Prisons Network).